immmdreza/pixelart/README.md

 2. Accessing the pixel at the center.

     You can index into canvas using positions (a combination of row and column of a pixel).
-In this case we use `StrictPositions` enum which can magically generate positions based on canvas size. `StrictPositions::Center` is center position (`2, 2` as we start from zero you know).
+In this case we use `StrictPositions` enum which can magically generate positions based on canvas size. `CENTER` or `StrictPositions::Center` is center position (`2, 2`).
+    The good thing about strict positions is that they can't go out of range!

     `&mut` means I need mutable access to the pixel to change its color, otherwise i can't.

-    And the we can change color property of the pixel to `PixelColor::BLUE`.
+    And the we can change color property of the pixel to `BLUE` or `PixelColor::BLUE`.

 3. Generating image.